ItsShyly/smarter-downloads/README.md

 2. The Windows File Explorer-style interface will open

 **Managing Download Paths:**
-- **Right-click on folders** to rename, edit,or delete the
+- **Right-click on folders** to rename, edit,or delete
-- **Double-click folders** to open and view their file types
+- **Double-click folders** to open the folder
-- **Right-click in empty space** to add new file type if in a folder
-- **Right-click in empty space** to add new folder if outside of a folder
+- **Right-click in empty space** to add a new folder or to add new file types, which are automatically saved to this location
-- **Toggle subfolders** using the switch in folder views

-**Key Features:**
-- Address bar shows and edits current download path
-- Visual feedback when paths change
-- Context menus matching Windows Explorer
-- Automatic saving on every change

 **Saving & Data:**
 - All settings auto-save locally after each change